Padma Yangchan: Career

 Padma Yangchan was born c.
 1991 in Ladakh, in northern India.
 She did her graduation at Lady Shri Ram College and fashion designing course from Delhi and London.
-Worked with renowned Magzine's in Delhi, London and Mumbai, before returning to Ladakh.
+Worked with renowned magazines in Delhi, London and Mumbai, before returning to Ladakh.
 With her business partner Jigmet Disket, Yangchan set up the clothing company Namza Couture in 2016.
 It uses traditional local textiles such as pashmina and wool from sheep (Ladakhi: nambu), (Ladakhi: khulu) yak and camel to make handcrafted jackets and capes.

 Disket produces her own dyes using onion, sunflowers and roses.